iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

   - Exactly same as SSL proxy load balancer, only difference it do not perform any certificate management.
 - **Regional/ network load balancing**:
   - Load balancing of any traffic (TCP and UDP).
 Supports any port number.
-  - non proxy load balancer unlike Glocal SSL proxy & TCP proxy load balancer.
+  - non proxy load balancer unlike Global SSL proxy & TCP proxy load balancer.
   - *Backend*:
     - can be *instance group*:
     - or *target pool*: they are resource that defines a group of instance that receive incoming traffic from forwarding rules.